BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 ### Recovery

-Applications should provide users multiple ways to restore their wallet and recover funds.
-Even BIP-39 wallets, which usually don't require a backup file method should use file backups to enable full benefits of silent payments.
-Payment detection in silent payments require a scanning process that can be significantly sped up by entering the wallet creation date (wallet birthday).

-In addition to recovery methods mentioned [here](guide/daily-spending-wallet/backup-and-recovery/recovery/), applications may need to enable recovery with scan/spend key material.
+In addition to recovery methods mentioned [here](/guide/daily-spending-wallet/backup-and-recovery/recovery/), applications may enable manual recovery with data unique to silent payments wallets, such as scan/spend key material.

+Allowing users to enter the wallet creation date (wallet birthday) during recovery can help reduce recovery time substantially.

+Applications should allow both backup & recovery through multiple methods.
+This is especially important during early stages of adoption when the backup & recovery processes are not standardised, and many wallets may not support silent payments.

 {% include image-gallery.html pages = page.images_recovery %}